Can Handmade Pottery Go In The Dishwasher?

 No Raku Pottery is not Dishwasher Safe.
 Raku pottery is porous, which means that water can seep into the clay and cause it to crack or break.
 Additionally, the glazes used on raku pottery are not designed to withstand the high temperatures and harsh detergents used in dishwashers.
 Therefore, I would not even recommend it after sealing your pot.

-If you want to clean your raku pottery, the best way to do it is by hand with mild dish soap.
+If you want to clean your raku pottery, the best way is by hand with mild dish soap.
 Gently wash the pottery with a cloth or soft sponge.
 Be careful not to scrub too hard or use any abrasive materials that could scratch or damage the surface.
 Rinse the pottery thoroughly with clean water, dry it with a soft towel, or let it air dry.

 Conclusion